Ahmad-Khaled/DogsImageClassificationProjectAWS/README.md

 ### Results
 <!-- **TODO**: What are the results/insights did you get by profiling/debugging your model? -->
-After Epoch 2, the STDOUT showed the following:
+In my first training trial and after Epoch 2, the STDOUT showed the following:
 ![Degbug Output](./screenshots/debugger.png "Debugger logs")

 Profiler output is in the root directory of the repository, named: "profiler_repot.zip"